apache/camel/MIGRATION.md

 Rename various APIs in camel-core to fix the typo `chiper` to `cipher`.

-The classes `ReloadStrategySupport` and `FileWatcherReloadStrategy` has been moved from package `org.apache.camel.impl` to `org.apache.camel.reload`.
+The classes `ReloadStrategySupport` and `FileWatcherReloadStrategy` has been removed.

 #### camel-test